We all have a tendency to live day to day based on habits. Some of these habits are good, and some of them lead to destruction.

 - If you miss a credit card payment, your credit score will go down.

 - Managing your finances becomes more challenging.

 - You set yourself up for deciding between not very good options: paying down high-interest credit cards or investing your money.
 In either case, you will lose money.

 - Spending more than you make is not sustainable over the long term and will lead to a financial disaster.

 How we spend money can give us insights into core problems.
 Why do you need to spend more than you make?
-By looking at the “why” behind our choices, it can help us address what is going on.
+Looking at the “why” behind our choices can help us address what is going on.

 The best way to avoid spending more than you make is taking a look at what you are bringing in and figuring out how you want to spend your money.
 You can do this by figuring out a budget system that works for you and your family.

-The beauty about a budget requires that you prioritize how you spend your money, which is the best way to pursue financial goals.
+The beauty of a budget requires that you prioritize how you spend your money, which is the best way to pursue financial goals.
 Gambling your future is not worth it!

-Having a budget is more vital in marriage because it helps both of you get on the same page.
+Having a budget is more vital in marriage because it helps you get on the same page.

 No Emergency Fund